Posted on June 5, 2020

 A: “Immediately, we assured everyone that their safety was our primary concern.
 R.E.
 Dimond’s leadership team formulated a work from home policy.
 Necessary telecommunication and software upgrades were made such as increased internet bandwidth, expanded use of virtual meeting platforms for production and team meetings, and internal business communication platforms for coordination of projects.
 Our leadership team developed a communication plan to make sure our clients were up to date on the status of projects and employees shifted from in-person meetings with clients to virtual online meetings.
 We had a professional decontamination service company come in to sterilize our offices.
 We scheduled a deep office cleaning and made sure the few people who were still coming to the office had supplies to remain safe.

 In this second phase, the leadership team introduced a gradual return to the office with 50 percent of our company working in office and the remaining 50 percent at home.
 We have established a maximum occupancy in shared spaces, a protocol for mask use, and incorporated safety signage.
-We host weekly virtual meetings with all employees to stay connected and delivered care packages to everyone that included masks, hand soap, and disinfectants.
+We host weekly virtual meetings with all employees to stay connected and delivered care custom packages to everyone that included masks, hand soap, and disinfectants.

 Some of the recommended health and safety protocols were already in place, such as automatic plumbing fixtures with touchless operation.
 Other protocols have been improved.
 Surface sanitizing protocols have been established and clearly communicated, including highly trafficked entry and exit doors, office spaces, and company vehicles.
 We have also established a single point-of-contact in the event any employee or employee’s family members happen to contract COVID-19.